RS Components announces launch of RS PRO Facilities Maintenance Solutions

 Aimed at a broad selection of customers in Southeast Asia, the range supports maintenance requirements within the process manufacturing, equipment manufacturing, utilities and energy, engineering services, mining aggregates and construction, wholesale and distribution, transport and defence sectors, and design and development laboratories.

-The expanded range introduces over 1,000 products to offer a comprehensive choice of quality products including site safety and lighting solutions, tool kits, janitorial & cleaning, test & measurement, workwear & personal protective equipment (PPE) and more.
+The expanded range introduces over 1,000 products to offer a comprehensive choice of quality products including electronics and electrical, site safety and lighting solutions, tool kits, janitorial & cleaning, test & measurement, workwear & personal protective equipment (PPE) and more.

 All products in the RS PRO Facilities Maintenance range have high in-stock availability and have been through rigorous testing processes to ensure reliability to meet design and compliance specifications.
 They are covered by the RS PRO Seal of Approval and come with a three-year warranty.

-"The RS PRO range increases the breadth and depth of choice for customers seeking facilities maintenance products that meet design and compliance specifications, at a competitive price," said George Santiago, General Manager, Philippines, RS Components.
+"The RS PRO range increases the breadth and depth of choice for customers seeking facilities maintenance products that meet design and compliance specifications, at a competitive price," said Sean Er Lim, General Manager, Malaysia, RS Components.
 "We offer a huge variety of products for different applications to keep facilities and buildings operating efficiently and safely and help keep businesses running smoothly."

-The expanded RS PRO Facilities Maintenance range of products is now shipping to the Philippines.
+The expanded RS PRO Facilities Maintenance range of products is now shipping to Malaysia.